 HOPEFUL BEGINNINGS & THE RISE OF A MILL TOWN

 In 1841, Adin Ballou, a Christian reformist who’s writings would later influence Mahatma Ghandi and Martin Luther King, Jr., founded a Utopian society in the town of Milford, MA.
-The name “Hopedale” was chosen to reflect their goal of a harmonious society based on shared labor and pacificism.
+The name “Hopedale” was chosen to reflect his goal of a harmonious society based on shared labor and pacificism.

 But, as was often the case, the Hopedale experiment failed.
 Within 15 years, the community was bankrupt and its assets were purchased by George and Ebenezer Draper.
 The brothers’ ancestors first arrived in America in 1650, building a successful weaving business in Massachusetts.
 200 years later, the Draper brothers continued to purchase land, grew the town infrastructure, and set about making their business the heart and soul of Hopedale.